8 tax breaks that cost Uncle Sam big money

 Another popular workplace benefit is a retirement plan.
 As with employer-provided health care, the uncollected tax costs are large.

 Defined benefit plans, usually referred to as traditional pension plans, pay retirees a fixed amount based on each worker's salary history and length of employment.
 Employers make tax-deductible contributions and as plan earnings accumulate, they are deferred from income tax.
-And even though workers will owe taxes when the retirement income is received, the tax cost of this type of plan is estimated to reach almost $264 billion between 2011 and 2015.
+And even though workers will owe taxes when the retirement income is received, the tax cost of this type of plan is estimated to reach more than $212 billion between 2013 and 2017.

 Many companies have switched to defined contribution retirement plans.
 Here a worker's future retirement money depends primarily on the worker's own contributions, though some businesses match at least part of the employee contributions.
-The most common type of defined contribution retirement plan is a 401(k), in which taxes on the contributions and earnings are tax deferred until the worker takes out the money.
-These plans are estimated to cost the Treasury almost $376 billion.
+The most common type of defined contribution retirement plan is a 401(k), in which taxes on the contributions and earnings are tax-deferred until the worker takes out the money.
+These plans are estimated to cost the Treasury almost $336 billion.